top of page

 July

-We joined Nashua Area Pickleball Organization and begun playing some competitive pickleball.
-They have 2 sets of courts: Fields Grove and Greeley Park.
+We joined Nashua Area Pickleball Organization and began playing more competitive pickleball matches.
+They have twos sets of courts: Fields Grove and Greeley Park.
 The Park is a much more competitive environment and we've initially struggled to play competitively.
 Time will tell if we adjust.

 September

-Meg and Brad's big wedding day including an outdoor ceremony was under the threat of rain all day long, but never underestimate the power of a bride-to-be.
-Less than hour before the ceremony, the storms suddenly turned North; the sun came out and staff began drying the chairs.
+Meg and Brad's grand wedding day, featuring an outdoor ceremony, faced the threat of rain throughout.
+However, never underestimate the determination of a bride-to-be.
+Less than an hour before the ceremony, the storms unexpectedly shifted northward; the sun emerged, and the staff began drying the chairs.

 The ceremony took place without a hitch.
 A somewhat nervous bride made her entrance.